 Niamh is a lecturer on the Department of International Development, BA and MA programmes.
-Her areas of experience and interest include the planning, organisation, and management of development programmes and organisations, with a particular focus on participatory, human rights, and results based approaches.
+Her areas of experience and interest include the planning, organisation, and management of development programmes and organisations, with a particular focus on participatory, human rights, and transformative approaches.
 Niamh is an advocate for sustainable development and emphasises the importance of sustainability through her work.
+She recognises critical education in all its forms as pivotal for social justice, equality, transformation, and sustainable development.

 Niamh has a keen interest in the conflicts and contradictions between development theory and practice, particularly those that she explores and experiences through the critical perspectives of development practitioners who she encounters locally and globally.